stemangiola/tidyHeatmap/README.md

 <!-- badges: end -->

 `tidyHeatmap` is a package that introduces tidy principles to the creation of information-rich heatmaps.
-This package is uses [ComplexHeatmap](https://bioconductor.org/packages/release/bioc/html/ComplexHeatmap.html) as graphical engine.
+This package uses [ComplexHeatmap](https://bioconductor.org/packages/release/bioc/html/ComplexHeatmap.html) as graphical engine.

 **Advantages:**